There is a rule called FHS that summarizes the layout of Linux system directories - Part 2 -

 /usr is a read-only location for shared data.

-The directory structure under /usr is also clearly defined, so I would like to take a look at that as well.
+The directory structure under /usr is also clearly defined, so let's take a look at that as well.

 /usr/bin

-This directory is considered the most important directory in the FHS and stores executable commands within the system.
+This directory is positioned as the most important directory in the FHS, and stores executable commands in the system.
+An

-An important point is that there is a rule that prohibits creating subdirectories in this directory.
+important point is that there is a rule that subdirectories cannot be created in this directory.

-A detailed rule is that if the five subsystems perl, python, tclsh, wish, and expect are installed, an executable file or a symbolic link to the executable file must be installed in /usr/bin.
-It has become a rule.
+A more detailed rule is that if the five subsystems perl, python, tclsh, wish, and expect are installed, the executable file or a symbolic link to the executable file must be placed in /usr/bin

-As a side note, I just learned that perl is an acronym for "Practical Extraction and Report Language."
+As an aside, I just learned that perl is an acronym for "Practical Extraction and Report Language."

 /usr/include

-This directory is where general-purpose include files for the C language are placed.
+This directory contains general-purpose include files for the C language.

-BSD-compatible include files seem to be placed in a subdirectory called bsd.
+BSD-compatible include files are placed in a subdirectory called bsd.

 /usr/lib

-This is the directory for placing shared libraries and object files.
+This is a directory for placing shared libraries, object files, and

-There doesn't seem to be a clear line as to what is different from /lib that appeared earlier, and in fact, in CentOS7, /lib is a symbolic link to /usr/lib.
+There seems to be no clear distinction between this and /lib mentioned earlier, and in fact in CentOS 7, /lib is a symbolic link to /usr/lib

-Each application should have one subdirectory directly under it, and architecture-dependent data should be pushed into it.
+Each application should have one subdirectory directly under it, and architecture-dependent data should be pushed there.

-The point is, don't unnecessarily contaminate the area directly under /usr/lib.
+The point is, don't pollute the /usr/lib directory unnecessarily.

-/usr/lib/sendmail also has a legacy rule that requires the MTA to provide a symbolic link to a sendmail-compatible executable.
+There is also a legacy rule that /usr/lib/sendmail must have a symbolic link to a sendmail-compatible executable file provided by the MTA.

 /usr/libexec

-This is the directory where the internal executable binary files located in /usr/lib are placed.
+This is the directory for placing the internal executable binary files that are placed in /usr/lib mentioned earlier.

-I don't care, but I feel like I need to clarify whether it's a library or an executable file, but it seems like there are people out there who can't make that distinction.
+From my own personal experience, I feel like it would be better if it was clearer whether it was a library or an executable file, but it seems that there are people out there who can't make that clear.

-This "internal executable binary file" is often the subject of debate, and no conclusion seems to be in sight yet.
+This "internal executable binary file" seems to be a frequent topic of debate, and no conclusion seems to be in sight yet

 /usr/lib<qual>

-This is /lib<qual> Similarly, this is a directory that stores OS architecture-dependent libraries.
+This is /lib<qual> Similarly, this is a directory that contains libraries that are dependent on the OS architecture

 /usr/local